logicalclocks/hopsworks-tutorials/integrations/bytewax/README.md

 - writing real-time features to Hopsworks's online feature group via the streaming platform, Kafka.

 You will also
-- create feature group using the HSFS APIs.
+- create a feature group using the HSFS APIs.
-- Backfill feature data to offline feature group.
+- Backfill feature data to an offline feature group.

 ## Before you begin
 For the tutorials to work, you need: